hhirsch/workout-plan/README.md

 # Workout Plan
 Copyright © 2025 Henry Hirsch.

-The play is licensed under the Creative Commons Attribution-ShareAlike 4.0 License.
+The plan is licensed under the Creative Commons Attribution-ShareAlike 4.0 License.
 Check the document for more up-to-date copyright and licensing information.